Melbourne Mavericks

 Melbourne Mavericks is an Australian professional netball team who have competed in Super Netball since the 2024 season.
-The club is operated by the Sports Entertainment Group (SEG) and is based at the Waverley Netball Centre in Glen Waverley, Victoria.
+The club is operated by the Sports Entertainment Group (SEG) and is based at the Melbourne Sports and Aquatic Centre in Albert Park, Victoria.

-The Mavericks hold the SSN license made vacant by the Collingwood Magpies, who folded and withdrew from the league at the conclusion of the 2023 season.
+The Mavericks hold the SSN licence made vacant by the Collingwood Magpies, who folded and withdrew from the league at the conclusion of the 2023 season.

 History

-Following the demise of the Collingwood Magpies, speculation circled as to who would be awarded the eighth license for the 2024 Super Netball season and beyond.
-Submissions for the new license closed on 20 June 2023, with as many as six initial bids being whittled down to two by the closing date, according to media reports.
+Following the demise of the Collingwood Magpies, speculation circled as to who would be awarded the eighth licence for the 2024 Super Netball season and beyond.
+Submissions for the new licence closed on 20 June 2023, with as many as six initial bids being whittled down to two by the closing date, according to media reports.

-On 21 July 2023, the league announced that the Sports Entertainment Group (SEG), led by chief executive Craig Hutchison, was awarded the license for a team to be based in south-east Melbourne.
+On 21 July 2023, the league announced that the Sports Entertainment Group (SEG), led by chief executive Craig Hutchison, was awarded the licence for a team to be based in south-east Melbourne.
 As part of the licensing agreement, Netball Australia will operate the team for the rest of 2023 before transitioning to SEG for 2024 and beyond.
 ABC News reported that the SEG bid was preferred by broadcasters Fox Netball over the alternate bid put forward by Netball Victoria, which suggested a regional team 'floating' between Geelong, Bendigo or Ballarat.

 On 2 August 2023, decorated English netball coach Tracey Neville was announced as the inaugural head coach of the then-unnamed Mavericks.